birdn-merrimack/Java_Integer_Sorting_LinkedList/README.md

 - This repository contains Java code for sorting a user-inputted list of integer values from least to greatest, using a LinkedList framework.

 # Purpose
-- The purpose of **IntegerLinkedListSorting.java** is to allow the user to enter a comma-delimited list of Integer values and to recieve a display of these values sorted from least to greatest.
+- The purpose of **IntegerLinkedListSorting.java** is to allow the user to enter a comma-delimited list of Integer values and to receive a display of these values sorted from least to greatest.

 # General Information
 - Author: Natalie Bird